Skip to main content

 • Depending on the size and breed of the dog, heats (estrus) can begin as early as four months old and can occur as frequently as every four months.
 Spaying a dog either through ovariohysterectomy or ovariectomy is the most effective way to prevent pregnancy.
 Spaying also negates false pregnancies and pyometra and reduces the risk of mammary cancer.
 Drugs that regulate the heat cycle are not approved for use in the US or Canada.

-• When traveling, you may need to board your pet at a kennel or veterinary clinic if friends, neighbors, or pet sitters are not an option.
-Ask for references to find a boarding facility and be sure to visit it before agreeing to have your pet stay there.
+• When traveling, you may need to board your pet at a kennel or veterinary clinic.
+Ask for references to find a boarding facility and visit it before having your pet stay there.
 A short stay before a longer trip can help your pet to settle in more easily.
-Be sure to leave emergency contact info for you and your veterinarian with the boarding facility.

 • Weight-conscious people are familiar with BMI (Body Mass Index) as a yardstick to identify ideal weight in humans.
 Pet owners are also focused on the weight of their pets.
 Luckily, there is a way to measure the body condition of our furry friends, too.
 The pet version of BMI is called BCS (Body Condition Score) and it is a quantitative, yet subjective, method for evaluating body fat.
 It may seem more complicated than the human scale because, although people come in lots of different shapes and sizes, the pet world has a bigger variety of both—especially the canine portion of the pet population.
 Think: Chihuahua vs. Bulldog vs. Great Dane.